 For an attacker, WireGuard is ~14× harder to fuzz deeply than OpenVPN simply because there's less code to fuzz.

-When to keep OpenVPN
+When should you keep OpenVPN instead of WireGuard?

 Three cases where OpenVPN remains defensible: